kovzol/bibref/README.md

 The available commands are:

 * `addbooks`: Load the books of LXX and SBLGNT.
 Most commands require that these books are already loaded.
+After using this command for the first time (it takes a couple of seconds), a folder named `bibref-addbooks-cache` will be created in the current working directory to speed up the next startup of this command.
 * `textN` *text*: Define a Greek *text* and put its Latin transcription in clipboard N.
 * `latintextN` *text*: Put the Latin transcription *text* in clipboard N.
 * `findN` *Bible*: Search for the text of clipboard N in the given *Bible*.